Contents

 So the idea is still the same, but I changed the implementation method.
 Instead of sending the regularly backed-up configuration directly to the remote slave site via FTP, I used Syncthing's multi-point folder synchronization method to implement it.

-Change the files that are regularly backed up by the main site WPvivid from "Send files to remote storage" to "Save backups locally":
+Change the settings for the main site WPvivid's regularly backed-up files from "Send files to remote storage" to "Save backups to local":

 Then use syncthing to synchronize the regularly backed-up files in the WPvivid local directory directly to the same directory of the WPvivid plugin on other sites.
 This method is perfect.
 For detailed syncthing configuration methods, please refer to my other article:Docker series: A detailed tutorial on how to synchronize multiple folders using Docker based on syncthing.